BNaledi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11-Count number of directories and sub-directories in current directory.Current and parent directories should not be taken into account,hidden directories should be counted.
 Task 12-Display the n newest files in the current directory.
 One file per line,sorted from the newest to the oldest.
 Task 13-Take a list of words as input and print only words appearing only once.Input format:1 line,1 word,Output format: 1 line,1 word and sort words.
-Task 14-Display lines containing given  pattern from named file, in named directory.
+Task 14-Display lines/info containing given  pattern from named file, in named directory.
+Task 15-Display number of lines that contain given pattern from named file in named directory.